If you’re an entrepreneur, you’re probably somewhere between intrigued and a die-hard fan of the hit show Shark Tank.

 Although every entrepreneur must find his or her own path to success, here are five critical things that will help you take your business to the next level to be a successful entrepreneur.

 1. Think About Growth, Not Planning

 Conventional wisdom tells entrepreneurs that they need a well-thought out plan if they want to make it in the business world.
-They must anticipate demand, allocate resources, and coordinate the efforts of every team member within the organisation to meet the needs of customers, investors, and partners.
+They must anticipate demand, allocate resources, and coordinate the efforts of every team member within the organization to meet the needs of customers, investors, and partners.

 But the early stages of a startup are more of a guessing game.
 Entrepreneur must tweak virtually every area of their business, from the product and pricing to the marketing and distribution model.